Old rustic wooden door painted green

 Monique Charlesworth

 Born in Birkenhead, Monique Charlesworth is half German and her work has a European bias.
 A graduate of the National Film and Television School, she spent a decade writing scripts for film and television.
-Fluent in French and German she started her working life as a journalist and has also written four acclaimed novels.
+Fluent in French and German she started her working life as a journalist and has published four acclaimed novels.
 She is currently working on a novel that completes her German trilogy.

 READ MORE